TommyX12/csc148_docstring_generator/README.md

     will be processed.
 - In each file, a docstring will be added for every function and class, as well as one for the entire document.
     - function: A type contract will be added for every parameter.
+Doctest will be added.
     - class: The generator will scan the constructor (if exists) for any self.xxxx or self._xxxx properties.
         Warning: This feature will NOT consider inheritance.
 - Newly added docstring will have "[TODO]" as placeholder for the user to enter data, such as representation invariants.
-- If a docstring already exists, nothing will be added.
+- If a docstring already exists, descriptions and doctests will be inserted.
 - The original version will be renamed to "[old file name].bak" under the same folder.
 Check the new versions before running the generator again, or else the old backup will be overwritten.

 # Example:
 Before:
 ```python